| Home | E-Submission | Sitemap | Contact Us |

 Objective

-The study aims to investigate the long-term impacts of traumatic brain injury (TBI) on neuroinflammation and neuronal apoptosis in pediatric and adult mice, specifically focusing on how age-at-injury influences these processes..
+The study explores the long-term impacts of traumatic brain injury (TBI) on neuroinflammation and neuronal apoptosis in pediatric and adult mice, focusing on how age at injury influences these processes.

 Methods

-Controlled cortical impact (CCI) was used to induce TBI in pediatric (21-25 days old) and adult (8-12 weeks old) C57Bl/6 male mice.
-Neuroinflammation was evaluated through immunoreactivity for Iba-1 and GFAP, while apoptosis was assessed using markers such as Bax, Bcl- 2, and pro-caspase-3.
-Additionally, HSP70 expression was measured to understand the stress response.
+Controlled cortical impacts were used to induce TBI in pediatric (21–25 days old) and adult (8–12 weeks old) C57BL/6 male mice.
+Neuroinflammation was evaluated by measuring immunoreactivity for allograft inflammatory factor 1 (AIF-1)/ionized calcium-binding adaptor molecule 1 (Iba-1) and glial fibrillary acidic protein (GFAP), while apoptosis was assessed using markers such as B-cell lymphoma 2 (Bcl-2)-associated X protein (Bax), Bcl-2, and procaspase-3.
+Additionally, heat shock protein 70 (HSP70) expression was measured to understand the stress response.

-Pediatric and adult mice exhibited significant time-dependent differences in neuroinflammation and apoptosis following TBI, with pediatric mice showing more intense early responses, highlighting age-specific vulnerabilities in post-injury outcomes.
-Both age groups showed a significant but transient increase in HSP70 expression, suggesting an acute stress response postinjury.
+Pediatric and adult mice exhibited significant time-dependent differences in neuroinflammation and apoptosis following TBI, with pediatric mice showing more intense early responses indicative of age-specific vulnerabilities in post-injury outcomes.
+Both age groups showed a significant but transient increase in HSP70 expression, suggesting an acute response to stress post-injury.

 Editorial Office